kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ## 5. camera rotation augmentation

-Based on the camera transformation discussed in the previous section, we can generate camera rotation augmentation by translating the capture image horizontally.
-After apply camera shift transformation, we adjust steering angle correspondingly.
-In order not to over-turning, we adjust steering with half of the turning angle.
-The following show an example.
+The data augmentation with camera rotation horizontally are also generated based on the the camera transformation discussed in the previous section.
+The steering angles are adjusted correspondingly when generating them.
+In order not to over-steering, we only adjust steering angle with half of the camera rotation angle.
+An example is shown below.

 <table border="1">
 <tr>